 Parrots can eat a small amount of tomato, benefitting from vitamin C, potassium, folate, and vitamin K. The over-consumption of tomatoes can cause stomach problems due to their acidity.
 Sun-dried tomatoes are less acidic due to the drying process.
 Tomatoes are part of the nightshade family, so the leaves and vines are toxic.

-That being said, parrots attack tomato crops in the wild, picking the fruit off the trees to eat.
-Parrots have highly acute senses when it comes to toxic substances and can detect harmful foods.
-Therefore, these wild instincts are a clear sign that parrots are allowed tomatoes in moderation.
+Parrots show interest in tomato crops in the wild, picking the fruit off the vines to eat.
+Parrots have acute senses when it comes to harmful foods.
+So, these wild instincts show that parrots can safely eat tomatoes in moderation.